pawanit17/ds_and_algo_interview_prep/README.md

 - For array problems, if you do not have any solution or optimal solution, try sorting the array and see if there is any lead.
   - You can use two pointer approach for sorted arrays.
   - In two pointer approach, always ensure that you are adjusting pointers in all cases, example, Three Sum Problem, when there is a match.
+  - In few cases, it may be sensible to start the two pointers from the different ends instead of from the same end.
 - Be careful in tree recursion.
   - Always include root == null case.
 It will come up if the tree has no children in any program/question.
   - When counting in BT, if special processing is needed for leaf cases, like path sums etc, be careful to rethink about leaf case properly.

 # Additional resources to explore